2018 Algerian Air Force Ilyushin Il-76 crash: Crash

 At 07:50 local time (06:50 UTC), the aircraft crashed just outside the perimeter of Boufarik Airport, Boufarik, from which it had recently taken off.
 Witnesses reported that the wing of the aircraft had caught fire prior to the crash.
 The flight had a final destination of Tindouf Airport, Tindouf, with a stopover in Boudghene Ben Ali Lotfi Airport, Béchar.
 All 10 crew and 247 passengers on board were killed on the scene.
 Among the passengers were 176 members of the Algerian People's National Army.
 Many of these soldiers and officers were traveling with family members.
+52 French-Algerians dual nationals were also on board.

 Thirty Saharawi students and other civilians from the refugee camps in Tindouf were among the dead according to officials of the Saharawi Republic.
 They had been visiting Algiers for various medical and bureaucratic reasons.
 Saharawis from the refugee camps are regularly provided with free flights in Algerian military transport aircraft.
 Initial reports claimed that a senior member of the National Liberation Front, the governing party of the National Assembly in Algeria, said that 26 Polisario Front members were among the casualties.
-The Moroccan media in particular unanimously claimed that several Polisario Front members were among the dead; however, Algerian and Saharawi officials have since maintained that there were only 30 Saharawi civilian casualties.
+EFE write that there were only 30 Saharawi civilian casualties.

 Local authorities dispatched 14 ambulances, 10 fire apparata, and 130 personnel to attend to the crash site.
 As a result of the crash, the road between Boufarik and Blida was temporarily closed to traffic.